 If there’s a Michael Jordan in the hip-hop world, that man is most likely Jay-Z. More than just one of the most prolific and consistent rappers of the last thirty-plus years, Jay-Z is the artist who’s been showing struggling Americans (and African-Americans in particular) that it’s possible to dream the American Dream and go on to live it.

-Worth $1.3 billion, Jay-Z is also an exemplary businessman and record-label owner.
+Worth $1.3 billion, the Brooklyn, New York City native is also an exemplary businessman and record-label owner.
 Whether you believe he’s hip-hop’s GOAT or not, you have to admit he’s still the rapper every rapper wants to be.
-Like Jay-Z says in his landmark song “The Story of O.J.”, he’s “tryin’ to give you a million dollars worth of game for $9.99.”
+As Jay-Z says in his landmark song “The Story of O.J.”, he’s “tryin’ to give you a million dollars worth of game for $9.99.”

 9. Post Malone